This site is owned and operated by Bristol Zoo Gardens on behalf of Bristol Zoological Society. Please read these terms and conditions carefully.

 Health and Safety is a shared responsibility – and together we can ensure everyone has a safe and enjoyable visit to Bristol Zoo Gardens.

 Throughout your visit, you will be provided with health and safety information including, but not limited to: signs, site rules, verbal instructions and notices.
 In addition, you will have access to facilities provided for your safety and wellbeing.
 This includes measures implemented subsequent to the Coronavirus outbreak, such as additional hand wash facilities.

-The Government 'expects and recommends' face coverings to be worn in certain circumstances including where you come into contact with people you don't normally meet in enclosed spaces.
+The Government ‘expects and recommends’ face coverings to be worn in certain circumstances including where you come into contact with people you don’t normally meet in enclosed spaces.
 We therefore advise visitors to wear a face covering in all indoor spaces (unless exempt).
-We are also asking visitors to wear face coverings in the Lemur Walkthrough and Bat Walkthrough.
+This includes animal houses, through-ways and toilets as well as our retail and admission buildings